An ex-Google employee’s novel set inside a fictional search firm got made into a TV show — and it’s a bacchanal of sex, drugs, and data

 - Black Pills/YouTube

-The quote about The Show being more powerful than God is taken from a monologue from the fictional company’s VP of operations.
-Below is pretty much the full quote:
+The quote about The Show being more powerful than God is taken from a monologue by the fictional company’s vice president of operations – here’s pretty much the full quote:

 “You trust me, even though you never met me.
 You trust me to find a restaurant for your date.
 You trust me to find a dry cleaner who won’t ruin your shirts.
 You trust me to tell you what school to send your children to.
 You trust me with your erectile dysfunction.
 You trust me with your lives.

-Does make you stupid?
-No. It’s just the opposite.
-It makes you a human who uses a search engine.
+“Does make you stupid?
+No. It’s just the opposite – it makes you a human who uses a search engine.

 “You are part of the 1.17 billion people who on a daily basis use The Show to ask 2.3 million questions per second.
-We tell you where to drive, we tell you what to wear, we tell you how to impress women, how to talk.
+We tell you where to drive.
+We tell you what to wear.
+We tell you how to impress women, how to talk.
 And we get it right.

 “Some say we are doing God’s work.
 All I can say is 64 million Americans went to church on Sunday – and that same day, every single American went to The Show twice.

-Did you ever wonder what it’s like to work for a company more popular than God?
+“Did you ever wonder what it’s like to work for a company more popular than God?
 I bet you think it’s awesome.
 I bet you think it’s amazing, unbelievable.
-Well, the honest truth is, it’s f*****g orgasmic.”
+Well, the honest truth is it’s f—ing orgasmic.”

 The similarities to Google are obvious.
-For example, that 2.3 million searches per second figure is strikingly similar to Google data from 2016, which showed it processed exactly the same number of requests a minute.
+For example, the “2.3 million questions per second” figure is strikingly similar to Google data from 2016, showing that it processed the same number of searches a minute.
 Even the logo for “The Show” has a Google-like inverted G. This is not subtle stuff.

 - source